GabrielePapalino/GabrielePapalino.github.io/_portfolio/project3.md

 # **Practical Part**

-The simulation of a Wiener process shown in the image is significant because it illustrates principles like Donsker’s Invariance Principle (also known as the Functional Central Limit Theorem).
+The simulation of a Wiener process is significant because it illustrates principles like Donsker’s Invariance Principle (also known as the Functional Central Limit Theorem).
 This theorem establishes a crucial link between discrete random processes and continuous ones, specifically showing that certain types of discrete processes converge to the Wiener process as the number of steps goes to infinity.

 ![Wiener Process Code](/assets/img/portfolio/wienercode.jpg)

 This code essentially simulates a two-dimensional random walk with vertical movement based on a probability threshold.
 Each "attacker" has a unique path composed of up and down steps that are scaled by sqrt_dt, and the horizontal movement advances consistently at each time step where:

 *dt*: This is the time interval, calculated as 1 / servers.
 It represents the small increment in time for each step.
 *sqrt_dt*: The square root of dt, which is used to scale the vertical step size.
 This scaling is typical in Wiener processes to ensure variance increases linearly with time.

 ![Wiener Process](/assets/img/portfolio/Wiener7.jpg)